On this page

 What are Current Accounts?

-They’re ‘current’ accounts because, generally, the funds they hold are used ‘currently’ i.e. within a given short-term time period (for example, a conventional monthly cycle of receiving a wage and spending money).
+They’re called current accounts as the funds they hold are typically used ‘currently’.
+For instance, a conventional monthly cycle of receiving a wage and spending money.

 What's the difference between a current account and a bank account?